telerik/blazor-docs/components/grid/columns/bound.md

 * `DisplayFormat` - the C# format string that is used to render the field value in the cell when the grid is in display mode.
 Read more in the [Column Display Format]({%slug grid-columns-displayformat%}) article.

+* `Id` - a unique identifier of the Grid Column.
+Use to associate the column to the respective item in the column chooser when the columns are organized in [sections]({%slug grid-column-menu%}#sections).

 * `Editable` - (defaults to `true`) - you can set this property to `true` or `false` to allow or prevent [editing]({%slug components/grid/overview%}#editing) of this field.
 Defaults to `true`.
 To edit data, you also need a [CommandColumn]({%slug components/grid/columns/command%}).

 * `Filterable` - (defaults to `true`) - you can set this to `false` so a [filterable]({%slug components/grid/filtering%}) grid will not let the user filter that particular column.